- Routing · how layers compose and how docs get loaded

 The change-rhythm layer standardizes:

-- four phases (plan, open, implement, close) treated as workflow, not paperwork
+- three phases (start, resume, close) treated as workflow, not paperwork

 - scratch plans living outside the repo at